mna/0value/posts/build a restful API with Martini.md

 // the URL to remove the format extension, so that routes can be defined
 // without it.
 func MapEncoder(c martini.Context, w http.ResponseWriter, r *http.Request) {
+	// Get the format extension
 	matches := rxExt.FindStringSubmatch(r.URL.Path)
 	ft := ".json"
 	if len(matches) > 1 {
-		l := len(r.URL.Path) - len(matches[1])
+		// Rewrite the URL without the format extension l := len(r.URL.Path) - len(matches[1])
 		if strings.HasSuffix(r.URL.Path, "/") {
 			l--